rust-lang/rfcs/active/0000-rename-mut.md

 mutate it.
 However, then I become worried that function will change someday to accept a `&mut`.
 So, what I want is a compiler warning if the function I'm calling changes and starts mutating my variable without me expecting it.
-As I've described already, however, `&` doesn't mean immutable, so, this request, while good intentioned, doesn't really accomplish the goal of controlling mutation.
-Lets say that `&mut` where changed to something (such as `&only`) which relates to aliasability.
+As I've described already, however, `&` doesn't mean immutable, so this request, while good intentioned, doesn't really accomplish the goal of controlling mutation.
+Lets say that `&mut` were changed to something (such as `&only`) which relates to aliasability.
 I would wager that these discussions will go away.
 It wouldn't make sense to require an annotation to re-affirm that a non-aliased reference is still non-aliased when passing it to another function.